slatedocs/slate/source/includes/_leveltracking.md

 # Level and Event Tracking

-For a more complete analysis of player level data across platforms or networks, Chartboost customers can configure third-party tracking services to send their IAP data to Chartboost.
+For a more complete analysis of player level data across platforms or networks, Chartboost customers can configure third-party tracking services to send their event/level data to Chartboost.
 After the integration, Chartboost customers can then view the third-party data in the Chartboost dashboard.

 Third-party tracking services can use the instructions on this page to build their initial level tracking integration.
 Chartboost customers using level tracking should refer to [these customer-facing instructions](https://answers.chartboost.com/hc/en-us/articles/204639335).